AaronM805/BigJavaEO/src/main/java/ch01Introduction/reviewExercises/reviewExercises.md

     }
 }
 ```
+I think that the output would be a method error.
+An error stating that the method only takes 1 parameter

+**actual output `Cannot resolve method println(String, String)`**

 ---
 **•• R1.10 Write three versions of the HelloPrinter.java program that have different compile-
 time errors.
 Write a version that has a run-time error.**

 ---
 **• R1.11 How do you discover syntax errors?
 How do you discover logic errors?**

+Syntax errors will happen at the point of writing a program.
+The IDE will catch those errors and report the issue.
+The
+application will not be able to be executed.

+Logic errors occur when the application is executing, and an unexpected behavior occurs.

 ---
 **••• R1.12 The cafeteria offers a discount card for sale that entitles you, during a certain period,